kpaede/Verovio-Music-Renderer/README.md

 - a settings menu to change the rendering options
 - Sound playback of the rendered music
 - highlighting of the live playback notes, synced to the sound playback (still not reliably synced, though)
+- opening the rendered file via an external editor (if you want to exit your files outside of obsidian)

 And I would love to implement these as well (and would love some help)
 - the possibility to just render a selection of bars (as stated here https://book.verovio.org/interactive-notation/content-selection.html)